 Balance of Payments

-A statement that summarises the economic transactions between residents of an economy and non-residents.
+Singapore’s balance of payments (BOP) is a statement that summarises the economic transactions between Singapore residents and non-residents.
 These transactions occur during a specific time period.
 It consists of the current account, and the capital and financial account.
-The former covers cross-border transactions in goods and services, as well as income flows and transfers.
-The latter records capital and financial flows.

-Current Account A set of transactions consisting of exports and imports of goods and services, primary income receipts and payments, as well as net current transfers (secondary income).
+Current Account A set of transactions between Singapore residents and non-residents consisting of exports and imports of goods and services, primary income receipts and payments, as well as secondary income receipts and payments.

 Goods Balance The difference between total exports and total imports of goods on a free-on-board (f.o.b.) basis, that is, the value of goods when sold abroad up to the point where the goods are deposited on board the outgoing vessel, aircraft or vehicle.